Dietary Interventions for PCOS: One Size Doesn’t Fit All

 One link between food sensitivities and PCOS is inflammation.
 We know that women with PCOS have increased levels of inflammation, and we also know that food sensitivities can increase inflammation.1,11

-Managing inflammation is a key part of managing PCOS, so discovering any food sensitivities and eliminating those foods from your diet can be a good place to start in creating an individualized PCOS-friendly diet.
+Managing inflammation is a key part of managing PCOS, so discovering any food sensitivities and eliminating those foods from your diet can be a good place to start in creating an individualized, PCOS-friendly diet.

-Figuring out food sensitivities can be tricky though, because it can take days, or even weeks, after a food is eaten before a physical symptom is experienced.11
+Figuring out food sensitivities can be tricky though because it can take days, or even weeks, after a food is eaten before a physical symptom is experienced.11

 Dairy and wheat are among the top allergens in the world and many people who eat them are sensitive to them and don’t know it.11

 Common symptoms of food sensitivities and intolerances include digestive problems like constipation, diarrhea, gas, bloating, and stomach cramps.
-Other symptoms include rashes, hives, eczema, migraines, excess mucus production, joint pain and fatigue.11
+Other symptoms include rashes, hives, eczema, migraines, excess mucus production, joint pain, and fatigue.11

-To help you figure out if you have any food sensitivities, we recommend starting with keeping a food and symptom diary that will help you figure out if certain foods are causing problems hours or days later.
+To help you figure out if you have any food sensitivities, we recommend keeping a food and symptom diary that will help you figure out if certain foods are causing problems hours or days later.

 Another option is to get an allergy test and make sure your healthcare provider knows you’re looking for sensitivities, not just overt allergies.